ex3ndr/opentunnel/README.md

 Opentunnel is in it's early experimental, but stable state.
 Opentunnel is tuned for low volume traffic and low latencies (any end-user app/device).

 ## Getting Started
 Opentunnel is a nodejs commandline utility that have client and server in a single binary.
+When starting a tunnel it registers it self on registration server to get a domain name, starts a tunnel, then issue a certificate via let's encrypt and then enable traffic flow to your server completely end-to-end encrypted.

 To instal it to your system execute:
 ```bash
 yarn global add opentunnel
 ```

-Now you can start a tunnel:
+Now you can start a tunnel for your local server that listens on **8080** port:
 ```bash
 opentunnel client -p 8080
 ```